ms-iot/samples/NoPopups/NoPopUps.md

 This project demonstrates how to have a [Yes] [Cancel] Popup panel with a message with the app awaiting the user response and responding accordingly.
 The project code implements the confirmation message box both using the PopUp class and using the PopUp panel.
 A project compilation symbol (IOTCORE) determines which mechanism is used.
 That way the UWP app can run both on the desktop (with expected user interaction - **IOTCORE** _not defined_) and on an IoT-Core device with the PopUp panel (**IOTCORE** _defined_).

+## Load the project in Visual Studio

+You can find the source code for this sample by downloading a zip of all of our samples [here](https://github.com/ms-iot/samples/archive/develop.zip) and navigating to the `samples\NoPopUps`.
+The sample code is available in either C#.
+Make a copy of the folder on your disk and open the project from Visual Studio.

 ## How to download:

 Unfortunately, GitHub does not support downloading individual code.